 Diners at the new restaurant, located in the E. Ohio St. space that was once Schrim’s Garden Café, can expect to find contemporary American cuisine made with fresh, local ingredients dictated by the season.

-Warm temperatures (no, really, they’re coming) will mean a spicier menu full of dynamic flavors.
+Warm temperatures will mean a spicier menu full of dynamic flavors.
 Comfort foods will step up to the plate when cold weather moves in again in the fall.
 The calendar also will dictate the cocktail, wine and beer selections.

 Why the North Side?

 Hammond got front-of-the-house experience at local hotspots including Hyeholde, Acacia, Eleven and Stagioni.
 And for several years he owned and operated Restaurant Echo, a massive, farm-to-table operation in Cranberry Township, where he and his wife harvested produce and honey on a two-and-a-half-acre farm.